fossadev/fossabot-docs/docs/variables/urlencode.md

 # $(urlencode)

-Returns a URL encoded version of a string.
+Returns a URL encoded version of specified input.

 :::info The parsing for how queries are escaped/unescaped is often dependent on the programming language.